CraZyDoG-1203/next-app/README.md

  8. Javascript

 ## ClientSideMenu
-Opening the content of submenu,using state to control whether show or hide the menu.
+Opening the content of submenu,using `State` to control whether show or hide the menu.
 ``` typescript
 export default function ClientSideMenu() {
   const [Contents, setShowSubmenu] = useState(false);